-Refugees come to us with great need, having left their homes, possessions, and often even their families in search of safety and a new start.
-They arrive in America with hopes for a brighter future.
+Refugees come to the United States with great need, having left their homes, possessions, and often even their families in search of safety and a new start.
+They arrive with hopes for a brighter future.

-CCC provides resettlement services that help these individuals achieve stability and equips them with the skills and guidance they need to begin their new lives in the United States.
+CCC helps these individuals achieve stability and equips them with the skills and guidance they need to begin their new lives in the United States.

 Education Services helps refugees and immigrants improve their conversational English and deepen their understanding of American culture and their new home in the United States.
 We offer pre-employment and work-readiness training in both classroom and one-on-one settings.

 Employment Services works with refugee employees and their employers by providing comprehensive screening, training, and follow-up services at no cost.
 Refugees and eligible populations are provided with employment assessment, job development and placement, and career pathway services.
 Refugees are legally authorized to work in the United States.
 They arrive with a variety of skills, expertise, and a strong motivation to build a stable future for themselves and their families.

 Ways to support refugees as they rebuild their lives.